 If configuration changes are made to an instance that renders it inaccessible, you can access the instance via Rescue Mode.
 To do so, click the Reboot in rescue mode button and you will be taken to the following screen:

 You can choose from a wide variety of Linux flavors in the "My image" drop-down menu or you can use the default option, "Made-in-OVH Rescue Distribution".
-Once you have selected your image, click the Start button to proceed, and you will see the following screen:
+Once you have selected your image, click the Restart button to proceed, and you will see the following screen:

 Regardless of whether you use the randomly generated password or the SSH key you configured on the instance, you will have to use the "root" username in the Rescue Mode environment.